Kentalope22/Connecting-Pairs-of-Persons/README.md

 All couples are already seated side by side
 Assume that 𝒏 is less or equal to 30 and even.
 2𝑛 represents the length of each row.
 All elements of the row are unique

+## Mathematical analysis and correct Big O efficiency class

+In the program there are 2 loops and at worst both run n/2 times, therefore at max it will run (n^2)/4 times and it's time complexity is O(n^2)